ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 the policy specified by the "p" tag MUST be applied for subdomains.
-Note that "sp" will be ignored for DMARC records published on subdomains of Organizational Domains due to the effect of the DMARC policy discovery mechanism described in (#policy-discovery).
+Note that "sp" will be ignored for DMARC records published on subdomains of Organizational Domains due to the effect of the DMARC policy discovery mechanism described in (#dmarc-policy-discovery).

 t:
 :   DMARC policy test mode (plain-text; OPTIONAL; default is 'n').
 For